Krishna Swaminathan

-Vice Admiral Krishna Swaminathan, AVSM, VSM is a serving Flag officer in the Indian Navy.
-He currently serves as the Flag Officer Commanding-in-Chief Western Naval Command.
-He earlier served as the 46th Vice Chief of Naval staff, the Chief of Personnel, the Controller of Personnel Services, Chief of Staff of the Western Naval Command, Flag Officer Defence Advisory Group (FODAG), Flag Officer Commanding Western Fleet (FOCWF) and Flag Officer Sea Training (FOST).
+Admiral Krishna Swaminathan, PVSM, AVSM, VSM is a serving four-star flag officer in the Indian Navy.
+He is the current and the 27th Chief of the Naval Staff.
+He previously served as the Flag Officer Commanding-in-Chief Western Naval Command and as the 46th Vice Chief of Naval Staff.
+His flag appointments include Chief of Personnel, Controller of Personnel Services and Chief of Staff, Western Naval Command.
 He was the second Commanding Officer of the aircraft carrier INS Vikramaditya.

 Early life and education

 Krishna was born to D. Swaminathan and Shanta Swaminathan, both teachers, in Bangalore.
 The Swaminathans resided in NR Colony in Basavanagudi.
 He attended the Bishop Cotton Boys' School until the age of 11.
-He then attended the Sainik School, Bijapur.
-He subsequently joined and graduated from the National Defence Academy, Pune.
+He then attended the Sainik School, Vijayapura, formerly Bijapur.
+While at Sainik School, he attended the Himalayan Mountaineering Institute course for young leaders and topped the course.
+He was also the school vice-captain.
+He subsequently joined the National Defence Academy, Pune as part of the 70th course.
+At NDA, he did well in academics and sports and was the Squadron Cadet Captain (SCC) of the Charlie squadron.